chizer1/DbLocator/README.md

 You will need an instance of SQL Server running.
 For local development, you can either:
   - Use the SQL Server Docker image in this repository by running `docker compose up` from the root.
 This requires Docker Desktop to be installed (https://docs.docker.com/get-started/get-docker/)
   - Install SQL Server directly on your machine (https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
-  - Spin up a new SQL Server instance in the cloud. **Note**: This library may not play nicely with Azure SQL as this library has code that relies on traditional SQL Server logins which Azure SQL doest support.
+  - Spin up a new SQL Server instance in the cloud. **Note**: This library may not play nicely with Azure SQL as this library has code that relies on traditional SQL Server logins which Azure SQL doesn't support.

 ### 3. Initialization